0x62/soton-efy-notes/Electricity & Electronics/Derived Formula.md

 permalink: electricity-electronics/derived-formula
 ---

-> [!WARNING] Must be memorised!
-> These formulas are derived from other formulas, and aren't included in the exam book
+> [!WARNING] These formulas are derived from other formulas and aren't given in the exam

 ![[Circuit Theory (2)#Current Divider Formula]]